 The council's revenue outturn is shown in the following table.
-The original net revenue expenditure budget of £400.288m was approved at the Council meeting on 21 February 2018.
+The original net revenue expenditure budget of £411.050 million was approved at the Council meeting on 20 February 2019.
 The original budget set out how the council planned to allocate its funding during the year in order to deliver services to the people and communities of Durham.
 During the financial year, amendments to the council's budget were approved by Cabinet.

-In overall terms, the outturn was an underspend of £11.216m when comparing actual net expenditure to the revised budgeted/ planned net expenditure.
-The underspend represents 2.8% of the revised total net expenditure budget.
-The surplus for the year in respect of Service Groupings (£3.353m) has been allocated to the individual Cash Limit Reserves to meet future service demands.
-The remaining £7.863m was allocated to the council's General and Earmarked Reserves.
+In overall terms, the outturn was an underspend of £27,000 when comparing actual net expenditure to the revised budgeted/ planned net expenditure.
+The underspend represents less than 0.01% of the revised total net expenditure budget.
+The deficit for the year in respect of Service Groupings (£5.088 million) has been allocated or drawn from the individual Cash Limit Reserves to meet future service demands.
+The remaining £5.061 million was allocated to the council's General and Earmarked Reserves.